-The San Gimignano Museum is located at the ancient monastery of Santa Chiara subsequently transformed into a conservatory for good family and, finally, at middle school.
-The complex, defined through an articulate series of interventions attributable to the XVII-XIX centuries, was recovered between the 1980s and nineties of the last century.
-An exhibition pole of great interest was set up which includes the Archaeological Museum, the Spezieria of Santa Fina and the modern and contemporary art gallery "Raffaele de Grada".
+The San Gimignano museum is located in the ancient monastery of Santa Chiara which was later transformed into a conservatory for young ladies of good family and, finally, into a middle school.
+The complex, defined through an articulated series of interventions ascribable to the 17th-19th centuries, was recovered between the 1980s and 1990s.
+There has been set up an exhibition center of great interest which includes the Archaeological Museum, the Spezieria di Santa Fina and the Gallery of Modern and Contemporary Art "Raffaele De Grada".

-The Archaeological Museum of San Gimignano preserves important testimonies that trace the oldest sangimignane history, from the archaic Etruscan period to the 18th century.
-The exhibition is divided into two sections: one dedicated to Etruscan and Roman art with finds from settlements and necropolis found in the territory (including Pugiano, Cellole, and Ripa) dating back to the VII - the century after Christ; The other is instead reserved for artisanal productive activities, such as glass and ceramics, attested to the city during the Middle Ages.
+The Archaeological Museum of San Gimignano preserves important testimonies that trace the oldest San Gimignano history, from the archaic Etruscan period up to the 18th century.
+The exhibition is divided into two sections: one dedicated to Etruscan and Roman art with finds from settlements and necropolises found in the area (including Pugiano, Cellole, and La Ripa) dating back to the VII - I century AD; the other is reserved for artisanal production activities, such as glass and ceramics, attested in the city during the Middle Ages.

-The Spezieria di Santa Fina, annexed in 1253 at the hospital of the same name founded in the mid-13th century, proposes a careful recovery of furnishings and furnishings of the ancient health institutions of the city.
-The preparation reproduces the original trim and aromas of the pharmacy, one of the oldest in Tuscany, with the subdivision into "cuisine", where medicines were prepared, and in the "shop", in charge of selling products, which were contained In ceramic vases and vitreets of the high quality level, referable to a period between the centuries XV and XVIII, and who still accompany visitors with their beneficial aromas.
+The Spezieria di Santa Fina, annexed in 1253 to the hospital of the same name founded in the mid-thirteenth century, offers a careful recovery of furnishings and furnishings of the ancient health institutions of the city.
+The set-up reproduces the original structure and aromas of the pharmacy, one of the oldest in Tuscany, with the subdivision into the "kitchen", where medicines were prepared, and in the "shop", in charge of selling the products, which were contained in ceramic and glass jars of the highest quality, referable to a period between the fifteenth and eighteenth centuries, and which still accompany visitors with their beneficial aromas.